Concerns for Ceramic Bearings

 However, nothing is described about rolling contact fatigue behavior, which is fundamental information to assess the lifetime of the material.
 Due to the lack of such information, some concern for the reliability of ceramic bearings still remains.
 Thus, it also deserves our study.
 Rolling contact fatigue is the surface damage process due to the repeated application of stresses when the surfaces of two bodies roll on each other.
 It is encountered most often in rolling element bearings and gears.

-See also Constant Fatigue and Tiredness - Why Shift Workers Are So Tired, Unhealthy and Unhappy!
+See also You Can Cure Constant Fatigue and Tiredness - Scientific Tips

 The failure process of rolling contact fatigue involves fatigue crack initiation and propagation, which is related to the characteristics of the surface quality, stress distributions and lubrication condition.
 Surface crack defects are considered as a main factor that causes rolling contact fatigue failure at the present.
 It is difficult to detect these surface cracks during high volume production processes and hence it is crucially important to understand their influence and the fundamental mechanism of the failures they cause.